zalkar-z/UDP_DoS/README.md

 ### Getting ready

+0. Make sure you have SSH access to the CATLab and can find available IPs.
 1. Choose one CATLab machine to be a UDP Server.
 Remember its IP
 2. Choose another one to be a UDP Client.
 Remember its IP
 3. Choose at least two CATLab machines to be bots.